-The public can also petition for their road to be paved.
+The public can also work together to fund a road paving project themselves.
 Road Improvement Districts (RIDs) are a voluntarily-imposed (locally voted) taxing authority on selected properties to generate revenue for a specific transportation project.
 In coordination with the County Road Engineer, a RID is placed on a special ballot for affected property owners to approve an assessment on their property taxes dedicated to funding the road project.
 Inquiries on creating a RID can be directed to the County Road Engineer at 509-574-2300.

 Every November, the County's 6-Year Transportation Improvement Program (TIP) is brought before the Board of County Commissioners and the general public in a public hearing to ratify the county's plan for road projects for the upcoming 6 years.
 The public is welcome to participate in this process in seeking their road(s) inclusion in the gravel road paving priority list.